centrifugal/documentation/server/client_protocol.md

 ```

 See [chapter about signs](./tokens_and_signatures.md) to get more knowledge about how to generate such
 private channel sign on your backend side.

-In case of Javascript client we send client ID with private
+In case of Javascript client we send client ID with private channel names to backend automatically
-channel names to backend automatically in AJAX request so all that user need is to check user
+in AJAX request so all that developer needs is to check user permissions (as we call backend via
+AJAX from browser user will be properly set by application backend session mechanism), generate
-permissions, generate valid private channel sign and return in response.
-In case of other clients there
+valid private channel sign and return in response.
+In case of other clients (for example mobile)
-is no convenient way (such as AJAX in web) to get data from backend - so it's up to library user to
+there is no convenient way (such as AJAX in web) to get data from backend - so it's up to developer
-decide how he wants to obtain channel sign.
-Client library should at least provide mechanism to give
+to decide how he wants to obtain channel sign.
+Client library should at least provide mechanism to
-library user client id of current connection and mechanism to set `client`, `info` and `sign` fields
+give developer client ID of current connection and mechanism to set `client`, `info` and `sign`
-of subscription request `params`.
+fields to subscription request `params`.

 To be continued...